 - Ethnicity: African American, Japanese American, Latino, Native Hawaiian, White

-- Anthropometrics: Mean body mass index was slightly elevated in the last quartile of glycemic load only
+- Anthropometrics: Mean BMI was slightly elevated in the last quartile of glycemic load only

 - Location: Hawaii and Los Angeles.